Opposite of NOT GUILTY – 35 Antonyms With Sentence Examples

 Unaccusable The judge pronounced the defendant not guilty.
 The suspect was found unaccusable despite the evidence.

-READ: Opposite of DULL - 35 Antonyms With Sentence Examples
+READ: Opposite of SHAKING - 35 Antonyms With Sentence Examples

 Final Thoughts about Antonyms of NOT GUILTY